giantswarm/releases/kvm/v12.2.0/README.md

 **If you are upgrading from 12.1.0, upgrading to this release will not roll your nodes.**

-As of this release **NGINX Ingress Controller App** is **optional and not pre-installed** component on KVM.
-This allows NGINX App installations to be managed independently from the base platform lifecycle.
-It is both benefit but also new responsibility to keep NGINX App installations up-to-date separately from rest of the cluster.
-Making NGINX optional enables use of other ingress controller alternatives without wasting resources where NGINX is not the preferred option.
-Upgrading existing tenant clusters with pre-installed NGINX will leave NGINX unchanged.
+As of this release, **NGINX Ingress Controller App** is now an **optional (and not pre-installed)** component on KVM.

+This enables use of alternative ingress controllers without wasting resources where NGINX is not the preferred option.

+Now NGINX App installations can be managed and updated independent of the cluster, which is both a benefit and a new responsibility 😅

+Upgrading tenant clusters with pre-installed NGINX will leave NGINX unchanged.
 Existing NGINX App custom resources will still have `giantswarm.io/managed-by: cluster-operator` label, but it will be ignored.
-The label will be cleaned up at a later point after all tenant clusters have been upgraded and KVM platform releases older than v12.2.0 archived.
+The label will be cleaned up later after all tenant clusters have been upgraded and KVM platform releases older than v12.2.0 archived.

 **Note for cluster upgrades:**